We understand that surgery is a difficult time for patients and loved ones. Protecting our patients’ well-being and privacy are priorities for us.

 - Moffitt Locations

-- Before Surgery Requirements including eating, bowel prep and medications
+- Before Surgery Requirements include eating, bowel prep and medications

 Moffitt has many support resources available to help our patients and their families, including social workers, case managers, chaplains, pharmacists and dietitians.
 There are also specialists to help you quit smoking or discuss your finances with you.